 Disneytoon Studios Movies List

-Disneytoon Studios was located in Glendale, CA, and was founded on April 1, 1990.
-Disneytoon Studios gifted Disney fans with 47 feature-length movies and 8 short films.
+Disneytoon Studios was founded on April 1, 1990, in Glendale, CA. It gifted Disney fans with 47 feature-length movies and eight short films.
 On June 28, 2018, Disneytoon Studios closed its doors for good.

 Disneytoon Studios logo copy

-Disneytoon took many of the Disney original animated movies and turned out several sequels, which helped add to the popularity and fame of many characters and hit movie series.
+Disneytoon took many of Disney’s original animated movies and turned out several sequels, which helped add to the popularity and fame of many characters and hit movie series.

 DisneyToon Movies Checklist ✔